Sudheerkirar/Diabetes-Prediction-System/README.md

 # Diabetes-Prediction-System
-Diabetes is a chronic disease that affects all genders and ages.
-Diabetes is a metabolic and systemic disease which occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
+Diabetes, a persistent condition, impacts individuals across genders and age groups.
+It is characterized as a metabolic and systemic ailment that arises when the pancreas fails to generate sufficient insulin or when the body struggles to utilize the insulin it produces.
+Utilizing logistic regression models from sci-kit-learn, I performed data preprocessing and assessed model efficacy through classification reports, confusion matrices, and ROC-AUC scores.